JoshuaViera/TableViewController-Tutorial/README.md

 </p>

-Here is our completed Table View tutorial UI
+Here is our completed Table View tutorial UI.
+A View Controller embedded in a Navigation Controller.
+The View Controller has a UIButton centered verticall and horizontally called "Settings".
+Tapping on the "Settings" button perform a push segue to the Table View Controller (SettingsViewController).
+The SettingsViewController consists of six UILabel's and a Map View.
+The UI elements are updated in the SettingsViewController using test values.
+In a production app the values of the SettingsViewController would be injected via an initializer or property on the SettingsViewController.

 <p align="center">
 <img src="https://github.com/alexpaul/TableViewController-Tutorial/blob/master/Images/completed-settings.png" width="312" height="541" />
 </p>